rlivings39/learning-compilers/README.md

 so that the destination operand is the lhs operand.

-Division is more complicated but done with `idiv`.
-TODO write out how tf this works.
+Division is more complicated but done with `idiv`. `idiv` divides a signed value in the `AX, DX:AX, or EDX:EAX` (dividend) by the source operand (divisor) and stores the result in the `AX (AH:AL), DX:AX, or EDX:EAX` registers.

+For a 32-bit division, the dividend must be sign extended to fill `EDX:EAX`.
+This can be done with `cdq`.

+The operand to `idiv` also cannot be an immediate.

 ## Code emission